Islamic State group claims responsibility for Iran suicide bombings killing at least 84 people

 “This falls under the modus operandi of IS, especially since it was such a mass casualty attack,” Zelin said.
 “They are kind of like the Joker.
 They want to see the world burn.
 They don’t care how it happens as long as it benefits them.”

+The Islamic State group previously claimed a June 2017 attack in Tehran on parliament and a masoleum of Ayatollah Ruhollah Khomeini that killed at least 18 people and wounded more than 50.
+The group has claimed two other assaults as well.

-The Islamic State group, which once held vast territory across Iraq and Syria, ultimately were beaten back by U.S.-led forces.
+The extremist group, which once held vast territory across Iraq and Syria in a self-described caliphate it declared in 2014, ultimately were beaten back by U.S.-led forces.
 It has been in disarray in the years since, though it has mounted major assaults.
+In neighboring Afghanistan, for instance, the Islamic State group is believed to have grown in strength since the fall of the Western-backed government there to the Taliban in 2021.

+The claim came as the extremists separately called on supporters around the world to avenge the bloodshed in the Gaza Strip by attacking Christians and Jews.
+The group also criticized Palestinian factions for allying with Iran, saying that Tehran only has taken advantage of the situation to appear as the defender of Palestinians.

+Iranian government officials did not immediately acknowledge the claim, though state media reported on it.
+Officials had been indirectly blaming Israel for the attack and in Kerman on Thursday, passers-by stepped on signs bearing the image of the Israeli flag with the slogan “Death to Israel” written in Farsi across them.

 An earlier report by the state-run IRNA news agency, later aired by state television, quoted an unnamed “informed source" as saying that surveillance footage from the route to the commemoration at Kerman's Matryrs Cemetery clearly showed a male suicide bomber detonating explosives.